shiweijiezero/zsmm-mapmatching/readme.md

 ## 4. Dataset

-We provide synthetic data in director `data`.
+We provide synthetic data in (https://huggingface.co/datasets/weijiezz/map-matching-dataset/tree/main).
 For the real trajectory data, unfortunately, due to privacy protection, we cannot provide the dataset for testing.

 ---